Multi-species Action Plan to Conserve African-Eurasian Vultures (Vulture MsAP)

 The following action plans are annexed to the Vulture MsAP as key components: Egyptian Vulture Flyway Action Plan (EVFAP) included as Annex 4; Cinereous Vulture Flyway Action Plan (CVFAP) as Annex 5; and A Blueprint for the Recovery of South Asia's Critically Endangered Gyps Vultures (SAVE Blueprint) as Annex 6.

-Summary documents are available in English, French and Spanish (below).
+Summary documents are available in English, French, Spanish and Arabic (below).